miiiiiilaaaan/PoliticalChart/README.md

 <!-- STYLES ABOVE - DO NOT REMOVE -->

 ## Main page
-Here i'll upload the latest Political Charts for Starscape use.
+Here i'll upload the latest Political Charts made for TSA.\
+Feel free to ask me any questions relating the charts or this site.

-Files in the archive will be named with the date they are published on TSA following the DDMMYYY format.\
+Files in the archive will be named by release date following a DDMMYYY format.\
 [Open archive →](ArchivePage.md)

 ## Current chart: